 In fall 2024, Quad’s Accelerated Marketing Insights group published work from Ray’s Wine & Spirits in Wauwatosa, Wisconsin.
 Sixty-one shoppers wore Tobii glasses across two full craft beer walls, logging encounters with 474 distinct SKUs; Quad states the hardware recorded gaze at 50 samples per second.
 Afterward, participants filled out a survey about what drove choices.

-The headline numbers from their public write-up: 84% said they arrived without a specific beer in mind.
-Packaging design sat just behind flavor and price in stated importance.
+Quad’s public write-up reported these headline numbers: 84% arrived without a specific beer in mind.
+Packaging design ranked just behind flavor and price in stated importance.
 Seventy-two percent said the way the beer looked made them more likely to buy it.
 Among beers that sold best in the study’s frame, six of thirteen carried pressure-sensitive labels; among the five brands Quad flagged as most visually engaging, four-fifths used that label format.
-Quad is careful to say they did not show those labels made people think the beer tasted better—only that the format showed up often on high-attention and high-velocity items, and they speculate about production convenience for brewers.
+Quad did not claim those labels changed perceived taste—only that the format appeared often on high-attention and high-velocity items, and they raised production convenience for brewers.

-That is real in-aisle behavior, but it is also one banner account in one metro, with a modest sample.
-It pairs well with creative testing; it does not replace your depletion report in another state.
+That is real in-aisle behavior.
+It is also one banner account in one metro with a modest sample.
+Use it with creative testing; do not swap it for your depletion report in another state.

 A cooler-door essay where numbers do not fill every gap

 John Jusko’s piece Beyond the Label: Decoding the Modern Drinker’s Decision at the Beer Cooler on New School Beer + Cider reads the aisle as a hierarchy: style legible from a step back, ABV that matches the occasion, then brand trust.
-He treats freshness callouts as something drinkers increasingly treat as part of the pitch, not fine print, and notes how non-alcoholic brands often borrow the same visual language as full-strength beer so the can does not read as a compromise at a party.
+He treats freshness callouts as part of the pitch, not fine print, and notes how non-alcoholic brands often borrow the same visual language as full-strength beer so the can does not read as a compromise at a party.

-The essay also uses a “six-second window” image for how long a package has to earn a reach.
-That is a useful shorthand for designers; it is not the same thing as a fixation-duration table from Tobii.
-Keeping those layers distinct matters.
-Trade writing is good at naming what drinkers say frustrates them (dates hidden on the bottom, style buried under illustration).
-Vendor studies are good at ranking where eyes went in a controlled retail run.
-The BA tables are good at saying how many breweries are splitting the same finite cold space.
+The essay uses a “six-second window” image for how long a package has to earn a reach.
+Designers find that shorthand useful; it differs from a fixation-duration table from Tobii.
+Keep the layers separate.
+Trade writing names what drinkers say frustrates them (dates hidden on the bottom, style buried under illustration).
+Vendor studies rank where eyes went in a controlled retail run.
+BA tables say how many breweries are splitting the same finite cold space.

-If the label shouts “West Coast IPA” and the batch log says something else, the gap is a compliance headache long after the shopper walks away.
+If the label shouts “West Coast IPA” and the batch log says something else, you inherit a compliance headache long after the shopper leaves.

 Reading the sources against each other

-Where the stories agree: the BA picture—dollars up modestly, volume mixed, more closures than openings—fits a world where retailers keep stuffing SKUs into the same doors and shoppers feel no obligation to reward every new entrant.
-Quad’s finding that most trips start without a named beer matches what reset managers see: the planogram is a battlefield of first impressions.
+The BA picture—dollars up modestly, volume mixed, more closures than openings—matches a retail world where planograms stay crowded and shoppers owe no loyalty to every new entrant.
+Quad’s finding that most trips start without a named beer matches what reset managers see: first impressions decide a lot.

-Where they part company: national annual averages wash out the detail Quad preserves—time of day, local hero brands, whether the eye-level shelf was full.
-A package that wins fixation in Wauwatosa can still rot in warm storage somewhere else.
+National annual averages wash out what Quad preserves: time of day, local hero brands, whether the eye-level shelf was full.
+A package that wins fixation in Wauwatosa can still sit in warm storage somewhere else.
 Editorial synthesis catches cultural shifts (texture, NA parity, date transparency as signal) faster than a press release cycle, but it rarely carries sample sizes or confidence intervals.

 For the brewhouse office